open-source-labs/Swell/README.md

 - _WebRTC_: Swell makes it easy to test STUN and TURN ICE server connectivity for WebRTC applications.
   <img src="./ReadMeGifs/Gifs/webrtc.gif" style="display: block; margin: 10px auto 30px; " />

-  Once you enter enter ICE server details as an array of JavaScript objects (example code block below).
+  Once you enter ICE server details as an array of JavaScript objects (example code block below).
 An RTCPeerConnection will be instantiated, as an SDP is generated.

   ```js
   [